TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 * curl is a command-line tool for transferring data with URLs.
 If curlwww.google.com is not working, it could be due to network connectivity issues or firewall restrictions.
 However, telnetwww.google.com is working because telnet establishes a TCP connection to the specified host and port, bypassing some network restrictions that may affect curl.

-I have two instances in public and private subnets, I am pinged from one server to another server and getting any response but by usingtelnet <ip>on port 23 it’s working now.
+I have two instances in public and private subnets, I am pinging from one server to another server and getting any response, but by usingtelnet <ip>On port 23, it’s working now.

 What is SSL?
 And how does it work internally?